-The Pandemic’s Biggest Mystery Is Our Own Immune System
+Immunology Is Where Intuition Goes to Die

 This initial set of events is part of what’s called the innate immune system.
 It’s quick, occurring within minutes of the virus’s entry.
 It’s ancient, using components that are shared among most animals.
 It’s generic, acting in much the same way in everyone.
 And it’s broad, lashing out at anything that seems both nonhuman and dangerous, without much caring about which specific pathogen is afoot.
 What the innate immune system lacks in precision, it makes up for in speed.
 Its job is to shut down an infection as soon as possible.
 Failing that, it buys time for the second phase of the immune response: bringing in the specialists.

 Amid all the fighting in your airways, messenger cells grab small fragments of virus and carry these to the lymph nodes, where highly specialized white blood cells—T-cells—are waiting.
 The T-cells are selective and preprogrammed defenders.
 Each is built a little differently, and comes ready-made to attack just a few of the zillion pathogens that could possibly exist.
-For any new virus, your body probably has a T-cell somewhere that could theoretically fight it.
+For any new virus, you probably have a T-cell somewhere that could theoretically fight it.
 Your body just has to find and mobilize that cell.
 Picture the lymph nodes as bars full of grizzled T-cell mercenaries, each of which has just one type of target they’re prepared to fight.
 The messenger cell bursts in with a grainy photo, showing it to each mercenary in turn, asking: Is this your guy?
 When a match is found, the relevant merc arms up and clones itself into an entire battalion, which marches off to the airways.

 Some T-cells are killers, which blow up the infected respiratory cells in which viruses are hiding.
 Others are helpers, which boost the rest of the immune system.
 Among their beneficiaries, these helper T-cells activate the B-cells that produce antibodies—small molecules that can neutralize viruses by gumming up the structures they use to latch on to their hosts.
 Roughly speaking—and this will be important later—antibodies mop up the viruses that are floating around outside our cells, while T-cells kill the ones that have already worked their way inside.
 T-cells do demolition; antibodies do cleanup.